Fdawgs/node-poppler/README.md

 ### Linux and macOS/Darwin support

 64-bit Windows binaries are provided via an optional dependency on the [`node-poppler-win32`](https://www.npmjs.com/package/node-poppler-win32) package.
-For Linux and macOS users, the `poppler-data` and `poppler-utils` binaries will need to be installed separately.
+For Linux and macOS users, the `poppler-data` package and `poppler-utils` binaries will need to be installed separately.

 An example of downloading the binaries on a Debian system: